-A new infrastructure or a new vehicle must be authorised before putting into service.
+A new infrastructure or a new vehicle must be authorised before putting into service or be placed on the market.
 This is also the case for upgrading or renewal of an authorised vehicle or subsystem.
 The Swedish Transport Agency authorises infrastructure, while vehicles are authorised by the European Union Agency for Railways or by The Swedish Transport Agency.
 The authorisation means that a subsystem is allowed to be operated in Sweden.
 An authorisation is normally valid until the subsystem is upgraded or renewed.
 In addition, names of operating stations need an authorisation before use.

 According to the harmonised process, a subsystem is authorised when the essential requirements on safety, interoperability, environment, health, availability, and reliability are met.
 This means that the new system should be at least as safe as an equivalent subsystem, which is in operation at the time of the application.
 The authorisation shall also ensure that the subsystems are interoperable and can be operated together (vehicle-infrastructure-signalling system).
 For a railway subsystem, the essential requirements are deemed to be fulfilled when the subsystem meets the requirements of the relevant TSIs.

-The new directive on the interoperability of the rail system within the European Union, EU 2016/797, will be applied in Sweden from 31 October 2020.
+The new directive on the interoperability of the rail system within the European Union, EU 2016/797, is applied in Sweden from 1 june 2022.
 The directive states that the European Union Agency for Railways located in Valenciennes will authorise new and modified railway vehicles.
 The authorisation will be valid for traffic in an area of use, which can include railway networks in several member states, Norway and Switzerland.
 If the intended area of use only includes Sweden, the applicant may request the Swedish Railway Agency as authorising entity when applying.
 The Swedish Railway Authority decides on temporary authorisations for vehicle tests, on authorisations for infrastructure and on all authorisations according to national process.

 For authorisation in the harmonised process, the vehicles and infrastructure have to fulfil the relevant TSIs of the European Union, according to the list below.
 Vehicles must also fulfil a limited number of national rules.
 The applicant has the responsibility to ensure that the vehicles fulfil the technical requirements of the TSIs.
 The so-called notified body (NoBo) should assess that the requirements are fulfilled.
 Agreement with the national rules is assessed by an independent assessor.
 When the railway legislation is updated, designated bodies (DeBo) will take over the assessment of national rules.
 For infrastructure and vehicles authorised in the national process, only national requirements apply, assessed by an independent assessor.